-Assessment category and THRESHOLD VALUE, IN DECIBELS - DB(A) THRESHOLD VALUE PERIOD (LAEQ) CATEGORY A CATEGORY B CATEGORY C Daytime (0700 to 1900 hrs) and Saturdays (0700 to 1300 hrs) 65 70 75 Evenings & Weekends 55 60 65 Night-time (2300 to 0700 hrs) 45 50 55 NOTE 1 A significant effect has been construction, exceeds the threshold level.
-NOTE 1 A significant effect has been deemed to occur if the total LAeq noise level, including construction, exceeds the threshold level for the Category appropriate to the ambient noise level.
-NOTE 2 If the ambient noise level e ambient noise level is higher than th occur if the total LAeq noise level construction activity. xceeds the threshc ie above values), ti I for the period ini old values given in th hen a significant effe creases by more tha e table (i.e. the ct is deemed to an 3 dB due to NOTE 3 Applied to residential recept A) Category A: threshold values to nearest 5 dB) are less than these valu B) Category B: threshold values to nearest 5 dB) are the same as category ors only. use when ambien Jes. use when ambien Jory A values. it noise levels (when t noise levels (when rounded to the rounded to the
+Assessment category and THRESHOLD VALUE, IN DECIBELS - DB(A) THRESHOLD VALUE PERIOD (LAEQ) CATEGORY A CATEGORY B CATEGORY C Daytime (0700 to 1900 hrs) and Saturdays (0700 to 1300 hrs) 65 70 75 Evenings & Weekends 55 60 65 Night-time (2300 to 0700 hrs) 45 50 55 NOTE 1 A significant effect has been deemed to occur if the total LAeq noise level, including construction, exceeds the threshold level for the Category appropriate to the ambient noise level.
+NOTE 2 If the ambient noise level exceeds the threshold values given in the table (i.e. the ambient noise level is higher than the above values), then a significant effect is deemed to occur if the total LAeq noise level for the period increases by more than 3 dB due to construction activity.
+NOTE 3 Applied to residential recept A) Category A: threshold values to nearest 5 dB) are less than these valu B) Category B: threshold values to nearest 5 dB) are the same as categ use when ambien Jes.
+Use when ambien